apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/ratelimite-strategy.md

         default: qps-flowcontrol-provider
 ```

-　　Add dependencies of handler-flowcontrol-qps in the pom.xml file,
+- Add the handler-flowcontrol-qps dependency in the pom.xml file:

 ```xml
 <dependency>